entropy-flux/TorchSystem/README.md

-# torch-system
+# TorchSystem

-The beta version of IA training system, created using domain driven design and an event driven architecture.
+An IA training system based on event driven programming, unit of work pattern, pubsub and domain driven desing.

 ## Installation